KGmajor/KGmajor/README.md

 ### Hi there 👋

 I'm Kristal (she/her) and I'm a software engineer & community builder.
 I'm originally from El Paso, Texas and live in the Bay Area with my family.
-You can find me on the web at [Twitter][1],  or on [LinkedIn][3].
+You can find me on [Twitter][1].

 ## &#x1f4c8; GitHub Stats